How To Find The Right Acquisition Opportunities

 Sometimes they call themselves fancy names, like "search funds" or "London Capital & Private Equity Group".
 They do like to put words like "capital" and "private equity" in their company names.

 But they are usually novices still finding their feet in M&A. They are highly likely to get cold feet and pull out of the transaction at some point.
-That's what newbies generally do.
 So smart sellers and their advisers try to avoid dealing with them in the first place.

-The above "buyers" account for over 90% of the market.
-Most people posing as buyers are not serious candidates.
+The above "buyers" account for over 90% of the market today.

 Are you different?
 Are you not one of them?
 Then you need to demonstrate this as described below!

 Are you one of them?
-Ditch what you've learned so far and go get a decent and realistic education on business buying.
-Check out places like Business Buyer Advantage program.
-You don't even need to pay for hundreds of his top notch videos.
+Ditch what you've learned so far from the "gurus" and get a decent and realistic education on business buying.
+Check out Richard Parkers's numerous high quality (and free!) guides on buying businesses instead.

 Now for the main article....